 ✔ Send a congratulatory one-year email from a senior leader.

-The benefits of automating the employee onboarding process
+Benefits of automating the employee onboarding process

 Establishing a comprehensive onboarding program takes time and resources, but it’s well worth the effort to develop engaged employees and reduce turnover.
 Consider using a work management platform to automate and standardize the onboarding process.
 These tools make implementing a robust and responsive onboarding program hassle-free.
 HR and managers can use the platform to streamline and optimize the onboarding process in a variety of ways: